 The opportunities in the construction industry are endless—and, oh yeah, essential.
+But soon we will be competing with infrastructure jobs as well.
 Those companies and associations that find a path to solve the workforce development crisis will be the big winners.
 When you help builders and contractors solve one of their biggest issues of growth, you become more value to their success, and the conversation about price diminishes.
 Don’t just talk about the issue.
 Do something about it and you will be rewarded.

 The sandwich generation isn’t just a social problem; it’s an innovation problem, too.
 At some point in our lives, many of us become filling for the so-called sandwich—caring for our own children and our aging parents at the same time.
 Or we experience transition, in our jobs, relationships, or health, and need to live with family or friends to bridge the gap.
 This need for multigenerational housing is in direct opposition to our current priority building single-family, nuclear homes in the U.S. Here’s why one writer believes that needs to change, and why it’s an untapped opportunity for the construction and design industries.

 In the race to comment on AI, senior copywriter Dan Tischler asks: what does the AI think?
 His discovery reaffirmed his belief that there isn’t yet a rival for the human imagination when it comes to copy.